 Technically, the term "swine flu" refers to influenza in pigs.
 Occasionally, pigs transmit influenza viruses to people, mainly to hog farmers and veterinarians.
 Less often, someone infected with swine flu passes the infection to others.

-H1N1 flu signs and symptoms in humans are similar to those of other flu strains:
+The signs and symptoms of swine flu are similar to those of infections caused by other flu strains and can include:

 - Fever (but not always)

 - Nausea and vomiting

 Flu symptoms develop about one to three days after you're exposed to the virus.

 When to see a doctor

 It's not necessary to see a doctor if you're generally healthy and develop flu signs and symptoms, such as fever, cough and body aches.
 Call your doctor, however, if you have flu symptoms and you're pregnant or you have a chronic disease, such as asthma, emphysema, diabetes or a heart condition, because you have a higher risk of complications from the flu.